learningequality/kolibri-docs/docs/install/_windows.rst

 #.
 Double-click the downloaded ``.exe`` file.
 #.
 Select the language for the installation.
 #.
 Follow the instructions in the installation wizard window.
 #.
-Once the installation finishes, Kolibri will auto-start and open in the default browser on your computer.
+Once the installation finishes, Kolibri will auto-start and open in the default browser on your computer at http://127.0.0.1:8080.
+This may take a moment, so please be patient.
 #.
 Proceed with the :ref:`setup_initial` of your facility.

 .. warning::